 - We recommend you flush your fountain pen thoroughly before use.
 This will remove any oils from the nib which are present during manufacture, and will impede ink flow.
 Any of the following are good options: our Nib Cleaning Solution, distilled water or water with a tiny touch of dish soap.

 - Your Pro-Flex nib is slightly different to a tipped fountain pen nib.
 When used fresh from the box, will take a little encouragement before it is performing optimally.
 Ink flow may be intermittent and railroading will be frequent - this is perfectly normal.
 Rest assured that after a page or so of writing it should settle in and start writing lovely and smoothly.

 - Every pen is machined from solid metals on a lathe used for making fine watch and aerospace grade components, so you can be sure your pen will write perfectly for years and years to come.

-- We offer a complimentary repair service, so should your Spark pen needs a little TLC please contact us.
+- We offer a complimentary repair service, so should your pen need a little TLC please contact us.